home-assistant/home-assistant.io/source/projects/private-voice-assistant/voice_remote_esp32.markdown

    <script type="module" src="https://unpkg.com/esp-web-tools@9/dist/web/install-button.js?module"></script>
    <esp-web-install-button manifest="https://firmware.esphome.io/voice-assistant/m5stack-atom-echo/manifest.json"></esp-web-install-button>

-1. Connect the device to your computer.
+1. Connect the ATOM Echo to your computer.
    * In the popup window, view the available ports.
-   * Plug the USB-C cable into the M5Stack ATOM Echo Development Kit and connect it to your computer.
+   * Plug the USB-C cable into the ATOM Echo and connect it to your computer.
    * In the pop-up window, there should now appear a new entry.
 Select this USB serial port and select **Connect**.
    ![Select USB port](/images/assist/esp32-atom-flash-select-port.png)
         * Select **Install Voice Assistant**, then **Install**.